Sam's dream leaves her not a little shaken.

-I, Bernard Preston, continue to pray that the Catholic Church may return to its first millennium tradition, a married priesthood, and that the Protestant Church, including myself, might repent and return to that higher place where human sexuality and faithfulness within marriage are a treasured sacred sacrament.
+I, Bernard Preston, continue to pray that the Catholic Church may return to its first millennium tradition, a married priesthood.

-A Family Affair is novel, looking into these issues, hopefully from a non hypocritical stand point.
+A Family Affair is a novel, looking into these issues, hopefully from a non-hypocritical stand point.

 "Men of lofty genius, when they are doing the least work, are most active."